-Trial beginning on suit alleging Harvard admissions bias
+Trial beginning on suit alleging racial bias in Harvard admissions

-BOSTON (AP) — One side says Harvard University’s admissions process unfairly excludes academically talented Asian-Americans in favor of students from other races.
+BOSTON — One side says Harvard University’s admissions process unfairly excludes academically talented Asian-Americans in favor of students from other races.

 Harvard denies any discrimination and says it considers race as only one of many factors as they select from thousands of applicants a year.

-Now, the case is going to trial .
+Now, the case is going to trial.

 Opening statements are scheduled Monday in federal court in Boston in the lawsuit brought by Virginia-based Students for Fair Admissions.